mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial4/README.md

 ######CSR / Conflict Urbanism Aleppo
 ##Tutorial 4: Creating a Basic Interactive Web Map

 In this tutorial, you will be a making a basic interactive map of Aleppo, Syria through the use of *Open Source* GIS software, [QGIS](http://www.qgis.org/en/site/) and *Open Source* mapping platform for custom designed maps, [Mapbox](https://www.mapbox.com/).
 You will download *Neighborhood Level Data* and *Informal Settlements Data* from the [CSR](http://www.c4sr.columbia.edu/) Data Repository.
 You will build the *Neigborhood Level Map* in [Mapbox Studio](https://www.mapbox.com/mapbox-studio/) and the *Informal Settlements Map* in [Mapbox Classic](https://www.mapbox.com/mapbox-studio-classic/#darwin).
-You will then embed these interactive maps, individually in the case studies and also build a standalone *Web Map*.
+You will then embed these interactive maps, individually in the case studies and also build a standalone two layer *Web Map*.

 ### Tools:
 For this tutorial, we will be using the following tools: